-Fitquest is a sports performance training centre with three locations: Kanata, Rockland, and Carleton Place.
+Fitquest is a sports performance training centre with locations in Kanata, Ottawa, and Carleton Place.
 Fitquest offers athlete training, sports performance training, and fitness classes in our facility.
 Created by Chris Schwarz, NHL head strength and condition coach, Fitquest works with athletes of all levels to transform their athletic performance through their science-based approach to training.
 We partner with Fitquest to offer athlete training in Carleton Place.

-I’m not a member but I would like to check out the gym.
+I’m not a member but I would like to check out your facility.
 Can I do that?